 What Symptoms You May Have

 The list of symptoms you may have are headaches, muscles aches, irritability, feeling sleepy or sluggish, mood swings or something that is totally unique to you.
 You may even have flu like symptoms.
 Some people even get tremors or experience trembling hands.
 Remember this is your body trying to get used to the lack of sugar.

 When starting out with quitting sugar do not try and replace all your sugary treats with healthy stuff.
 If you are sure you can cope with it by all means go ahead.
 But from experience trying to quit sugar and replace your sugary treats with salads is a recipe for disaster.
 Be kind to yourself.
 You’ve already taken away the sweet stuff.
 Do not take away everything in a day.

-You can replace it with chips, pizza, sandwiches with savory fillings, crackers and cheese, yoghurt , pita with hummus, dry fruits, nuts, pies with savory fillings, basically anything that is not sweet.
+You can replace it with chips, pizza, sandwiches with savoury fillings, crackers and cheese, yogurt , pita with hummus, dry fruits, nuts, pies with savoury fillings, basically anything that is not sweet.

 As your body starts getting used to the lack of sugar you can replace some of the unhealthy replacements above with healthy snacks.

 Healthy fats will help with the cravings.
 Healthy fats are avocados, nuts, nut butters like almond or peanut butter, salmon, tuna, olive oil or eggs.